slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 To verify cluster install, the Nginx SLATE application can be deployed.
 Do this by running `slate app install nginx --cluster <your_cloudlab_cluster> --group <your_slate_group>`.
 If everything has been done properly, your SLATE cluster on CloudLab should now be serving an Nginx page!

+Additionally, you can log into one of your cluster nodes via `ssh`, and observe cluster status with `kubectl`.

 ## Limitations